Renters' Rights Act changes mean that you will need to give notice to end your tenancy this year

 Before 1 May:

 Landlords can use a Section 21 eviction notice to end a tenancy at the end of the fixed term.
-If they serve that notice before the law changes, it remains valid afterwards.
+If they served that notice before the law changed, it remains valid afterwards.

 After 1 May: